sauloal/webmummer/README.md

 - [ ] clean out-of-graph lines
 - [ ] disable auto load
 - [ ] use jquery-ui to drop-down lists
+- [ ] allow enablig circles
+- [ ] replace all jquery selector for d3 selector in simple-graph.js